Console terminology: In the Maverics Console, Orchestrator instances and

 Troubleshooting

 - Sessions lost on restart — the local session store does not persist sessions across Orchestrator restarts or node failures.
-This is expected behavior and applies even when using sticky sessions — sticky sessions route requests to the same node but do not persist session data.
-In practice, session loss is typically transparent to end users: when a user’s request reaches an Orchestrator without their session, the Orchestrator initiates a redirect to the upstream IdP, which recognizes the user’s existing IdP session and completes authentication silently (no login prompt).
-The Orchestrator then creates a new Maverics session.
+This is expected behavior.
+In practice, session loss is typically transparent to end users: the Orchestrator redirects the user to the upstream IdP, which recognizes the user’s existing IdP session and completes authentication silently (no login prompt).
+The Orchestrator then creates a new session.
 The user experiences a brief redirect but is not asked to log in again.